[wpforms id=”16350″]

 Generally speaking, no liability attaches to a non-negligent vehicle owner for the actions of a car thief.
 Examples of stolen vehicle accidents include a vehicle that slams into a group of cars parked along the curbside that bounces back into several other cars stopped at a red light.
 Suddenly, the damaged vehicle darts off into the night, never to be seen again.

-CAVEAT: An owner simply leaving keys in the ignition with the motor running won’t be enough to establish fault.
-There must be some fact showing that the owner knew or should have known that the time, place, and circumstances, in this case, made it more likely than not someone would steal and crash the car with no intervening or supervening situation breaking the chain of causation.
+CAVEAT: An owner leaving keys in the ignition with the motor running won’t be enough to establish fault.
+There must be some fact showing that the owner knew or should have known that the time, place, and circumstances, in this case, made it more likely than not that someone would steal and crash the car with no intervening or supervening situation breaking the chain of causation.

 So generally, from a legal perspective, if a foreseeable consequence of your action or inaction was vehicle theft and a car crash, liability attaches for any damages resulting from a stolen vehicle collision.
 If so, the registered owner could be liable in tort for any severe injury or wrongful death to another person, even if a thief took the car!